-Cơm Tấm is one of the most popular dish in Southern Vietnam!
-This vegan version features broken rice served with char siu "ribs", tangy pickles, tofu meatloaf, and vegan "pork skin"!
+Cơm Tấm is one of the most popular dishes in Southern Vietnam!
+This vegan version features broken rice served with char siu “ribs”, tangy pickles, tofu meatloaf, and vegan “pork skin”!
 A hearty, flavorful, and classic Vietnamese dish!

 Have you ever heard of cơm tấm?
 If not, bear with me, I will explain all about this dish below!

-Cơm tấm is the kind of dish that is comforting, flavorful, and has a stick to your ribs factor.
+Cơm tấm is the kind of dish that is comforting, flavorful, and has a stick-to-your-ribs factor.
 While it does require some preparation, you can easily prepare the toppings ahead of time.

 📘 What is Cơm Tấm